defold/doc/docs/en/manuals/message-passing.md

 The Defold editor will automatically assign unique id:s within the current collection when you place a collection or game object.
 You can change these names to whatever you like--the editor will keep track of the id:s and make sure that names don't collide.
 If you force a name collision, the Defold editor will signal an error.

-All addresses are expressed by an *URL* that uniquely identify each message sender and receiver in the running game.
+All addresses are expressed by a *URL* that uniquely identify each message sender and receiver in the running game.
 The URL consists of three components and is written in the following generic format:

 `[socket:][path][#fragment]`